 Where you really want to pay attention is the depth of the cone.
 Some will only provide signals up to 100 feet at the side but 150 feet if you’re directly under the boat.
 If you don’t understand this, it can lead to distortions and confusion, which can cause you to cast in places where you won’t catch anything.

 The angle of the cone is critical too, and you’d like to find one with at least a 20-degree angle.
 These are most common, and you shouldn’t have to pay a whole year’s salary to get one that offers it.
-Many of the fish finders I reviewed above also offer dual-beam signals, which will cover more area at a lower depth.
+Many of the fish finders I reviewed above also offer dual spectrum chirp, which will cover more area at a lower depth.

 The display and screen that you get with your fish finder are important because it helps you see what’s going on beneath you.
 An important feature that I look for is a fish finder with a display that is easy to navigate.
 Split screen is also an ideal feature.

-You also want to look for a display that offers some sort of glare protection or automatic adjustment based on the amount of sunlight on the screen.
-A backlight is convenient for night bass fishing as well.
+You also want to look for a display that offers some sort of glare protection on the user interface.
+This will make it easier to see regardless of the conditions.
+A backlight is convenient for night fishing as well.

 The resolution of your screen is always an important buying factor because it determines how much time you’ll have to spend looking at the fish finder to figure out what you’re looking at.
 While there’s no “set in stone” requirement for screen resolution, you want something with high-resolution that allows you to view what’s happening underwater clearly.

 In my opinion, I want something that isn’t intrusive to my fishing.
-I find that some of the fish finders reviewed above appear incredibly fragile, and they also take up a lot of space in the boat.
-Nobody wants something that gets in the way, especially if you’re fishing on small boats.
+I find that some of the fish finders reviewed above appear incredibly fragile, and they also take up a lot of space in a small boat.
+Nobody wants something that gets in the way, especially if you’re fishing on a small boat.

 When I refer to power, I’m talking about the power of the transducer.
 The amount of power you have will determine how deep your finder can display images.
 A powerful device will allow you to work better in deeper water, but it will also help you in less than desirable conditions.
 If the water is murky, a low-quality fish finder will prevent you from getting a clear image.